 Committing to a weight loss diet is something that should be rewarded.
 And no doubt, dieting can be quite stressful.
 There is a right and a wrong way for weight loss.
 Different diets provide different results to different people at different times.
 But many different diets are just plain bad logic too.
 The truth is that dieting – in and of itself – can be profoundly detrimental to the body unless you do it right.

-Many people are looking for their weight loss, counting the calories in every single portion, fruits and veggies are your best friends but nothing seems to help the results you wanted.
-You may be following misguided or a bit of outdated advice.
+Many people are looking for weight loss, counting the calories in every single portion, fruits and veggies are your best friends but nothing seems to help the results you wanted.
+You may be following misguided or a bit outdated advice.
 Don’t feel bad.
 It can happen to anybody.

 Several common lifestyle mistakes may slow down your metabolism.
 Avoid these mistakes you need not make on weight loss, with a little effort!

 Keep reading to learn about the top 11 dieting mistakes so you can avoid them when you are on a weight loss.

 When you get onto a weight loss journey, ask yourself first before you take a drastic decision on exercise.
 Will you exercise daily for 1-2 hours for the rest of your life starting now?
 Will you never cheat yourself with a portion of delicious food during weekends?

 If yes, don’t stop yourself – you already earned your rewards of eating out and following a healthy lifestyle throughout the week.